Wheat Closes with Higher Trade on Wednesday

 The wheat complex saw higher trade on Wednesday.
 Chicago SRW futures were 3 to 4 cents in the green on Wednesday.
+Open interest rose 9,021 contracts, suggesting new buying.
 KC HRW futures were up 4 to 5 cents in the front months.
 MPLS spring wheat was up 3 cents in the front months on Wednesday.
+Crude oil is up another $6.06 this morning.

 The next 7 days look on the drier side for much of the Southern Plains, with the eastern half of the country and SRW area looking wetter.